BigLoadGames/GodSmiteSodomites/README.md

 # God Smite!
-To play, download the files and open index.html in any browser of your choosing.
-I've only tested it on Chrome, Firefox and Safari, and it seems to work well on all three as long as the browser is fullscreen.
-If you resize the window too much, some scaling issues happen with the css, so don't do that.
-Anyway, have fun!
+To play, go to [this webpage](http://bigloadgames.github.io/GodSmite/), or download the files yourself and run locally.